juagargi/scion/tools/hummbwtester/README.md

 - `client_id`: a unique identifier used as the sole custom Prometheus label.
 - `isd_as`, `host`, and `port`: the tester-container endpoint.
 Use port `0` for an ephemeral UDP port.
 - `bandwidth`: payload send rate passed as `-bandwidth`, such as `"1Mbps"`.
+- `maxburst`: maximum payload rate while repaying pacing debt, passed as `-maxburst`.
+It must be greater than or equal to `bandwidth`.
 - `duration`: test length passed as `-duration`, such as `"600s"`.

 Hummingbird clients additionally require `hummingbird_reservation`, an object with: